 Chargebacks

-Chargeback is a process of dispute that occurs when a cardholder disagrees with or doesn't recognize a transaction charged to their credit or debit card and requests the issuer to reverse it.
+A chargeback is a dispute process that occurs when a cardholder disagrees with or doesn't recognize a transaction charged to their credit or debit card and requests the issuer to reverse it.
 The card scheme notifies MultiSafepay and reclaims your transaction amount.

-When a customer requests a chargeback, an alert to review it appears on your dashboard homepage.
+When a customer requests a chargeback, an alert appears on your dashboard homepage.

 To dispute a chargeback on a credit or debit card, see the process flow below.
 Click to magnify.